cbxiii/cbxiii.github.io/essays/typescript-experience.md

 ## Conclusion

 With the other languages that I've programmed with, TypeScript is one of the best.
 Its straightforward syntax and static type system make it truly great to work with.
 I can't wait to work on more projects with it.

+*AI was used in formatting this essay, and for this essay's grammar.*